-Cayuga Lake is the source of water for the Bolton Point Municipal Water System (BP-MWS).
-The water intake is approximately 3 miles north of Stewart Park, 400 feet out from the eastern shore of Cayuga Lake and 65 feet below the surface of the lake.
-During 2016, the Bolton Point system did not experience any restriction of its water source.
+Cayuga Lake is the source of water for the BP-MWS.
+The water intake is approximately 3 miles north of Stewart Park, 400 feet out from the eastern shore of Cayuga Lake, and 65 feet below the surface of the lake.
+During 2020, the Bolton Point system did not experience any restriction of its water source.

-The system serves residents of the Towns of Dryden, Ithaca and Lansing, and the Villages of Cayuga Heights and Lansing and provides water to some City of Ithaca customers on Oakwood Lane, Hector Street, Warren Place, Sunrise Road and Richards Place.
-It provides water to other parts of the City and Cornell during emergencies and planned maintenance periods.
+The system serves residents of the Towns of Dryden, Ithaca and Lansing, and the Villages of Cayuga Heights and Lansing, and provides water to some City of Ithaca customers on Oakwood Lane, Hector Street, Warren Place, Sunrise Road, and Richards Place.
+It provides water to other parts of the City of Ithaca and Cornell during emergencies and planned maintenance periods.